manmikalpha/CITS5505_Project/README.md

 | 23901924      | Ruth Fan       | ruthfan1991      |

 # Summary:
 Pawfect is a vibrant online platform dedicated to pet lovers who cherish capturing and sharing moments with their furry friends.
 This website will not only serve as a hub for pet photo sharing but also incorporate competition elements where users can win prizes based on community votes and sponsor decisions.
-The objective is to create a community-driven website that encourages user interaction and engagement through pet-focused content.

 Project Objectives:
 -Engage Pet Lovers: Create a community space where users can share, like, and comment on pet photos.